skramm/cpphtmltags/manual.md

 ### A.1 - Instanciation

-Two types of constructors are available, the second one offering a mean to store the output stream in the object.
+Two types of constructors are available, corresponding to the two types of objects.

 #### Type 1 constructor
 Just a regular object: